 Chapter VII provided that Parliament was to be initially in Melbourne and that the seat of government would ultimately be in territory granted or acquired by the Commonwealth in New South Wales, 'not less than one hundred miles from Sydney' (s 125; sourced from the Federal Register of Legislation at 15 February 2017).

-An interesting section which was deleted in the successful 1967 referendum was s 127, which had provided that 'aboriginal natives shall not be counted' when determining the population of Australia.
+In the 1967 referendum, s 127, which had provided that 'aboriginal natives shall not be counted' when determining the population of Australia, was deleted.
 This event is sometimes referred to as the first stage of the reconciliation movement in Australia, and the referendum saw more than 90 per cent of eligible Australians vote 'yes' to count Aboriginal people and Torres Strait Islanders in the national census and to give the Commonwealth Parliament power to make specific laws for Indigenous people.